ZebraDevs/fetch_pbd/README.md

 TODO: Travis build status and coveralls testing?

-This repository is a port of PR2 Programming by Demonstration to the Fetch robot.
+This repository is based on PR2 Programming by Demonstration.
+This version is for the Fetch Robot.

 The original [PR2 Programming by Demonstration](https://github.com/PR2/pr2_pbd) was done by [Maya Cakmak](http://www.mayacakmak.com/) and the [Human-Centered Robotics Lab](https://hcrlab.cs.washington.edu/) at the University of Washington.